cleissonbarbosa/stepfunctions-generator/README.md

 - **Drag-and-Drop Interface**: Easily add states (Task, Choice, Wait, Parallel, etc.) to your workflow.
 - **Real-time Visualization**: Powered by `asl-viewer`, rendering your ASL graph instantly.
 - **JSON Editor**: Monaco Editor with syntax highlighting for direct ASL editing.
+- **ASL Semantic Validation**: Detects broken references, missing transitions, unreachable states, and more.
+- **Undo/Redo**: Time-travel editing for committed (valid) workflows.
+- **Autosave (Local)**: Persists your workflow and view settings in the browser.
+- **Inline Errors**: Validation issues are highlighted directly in the Monaco editor.
 - **Two-way Synchronization**: Changes in the visual editor update the JSON, and vice-versa.
 - **Customizable View**:
     - Toggle between **Dark** and **Light** themes for the graph.